 In response, in 2015, Canada’s federal, provincial and territorial governments released the 2020 Biodiversity Goals and Targets for Canada, which includes a target to ensure protection for at least:

 - 17% of terrestrial areas and inland water, and

 - 10% of marine and coastal areas.

-By making room for nature, that pledge helps give threatened species a chance to avoid extinction.
-It also is an opportunity to support the crucial role that Indigenous communities play as front-line guardians of nature.
+By making room for nature, this pledge helps give threatened species a chance to avoid extinction.
+It also is an opportunity to support the crucial role that Indigenous communities play as frontline guardians of nature.

-Ecology Ottawa has joined a national coalition of nature organizations that are standing up for nature!
+Ecology Ottawa has joined a national coalition of environmental organizations that are standing up for nature!

 Sign-up and take action to protect Canada’s forests, grasslands, wetlands, tundras, oceans, lakes and rivers.

 Help #MakeRoomForNature in Ottawa, and across Canada.